Employment Law Guide

 Under the State of Alaska exception, an employer must make a bona fide request for, and employ U.S. workers who are qualified and available in sufficient numbers to perform the longshore work.
-Only where sufficient U.S. longshore workers are unavailable may the employer use alien crewmembers to perform the work.
+Only where sufficient U.S. longshore workers are not made available may the employer use alien crewmembers to perform the work.

 U.S. workers have a right to protection against discrimination.
-No employer may intimidate, threaten, blacklist, discharge, or in any other manner discriminate against any person for disclosing violations of the regulations or for cooperating in an investigation of the employer's compliance.
+No employer may intimidate, threaten, restrain, coerce, blacklist, discharge, retaliate, or in any other manner discriminate against any person for disclosing violations of the regulations or for cooperating in an investigation of the employer's compliance.

 Recordkeeping, Reporting, Notices and Posters

 Notices and Posters